 Business Property Claims in Texas

-HOUSTON INSURANCE CLAIMS ATTORNEY
+HOUSTON COMMERCIAL INSURANCE CLAIMS ATTORNEY

 INSURING AGAINST UNANTICIPATED LOSSES

-Most businesses try to protect themselves against unanticipated losses by having property and casualty insurance policies.
+Most businesses try to protect themselves against unanticipated losses by having business property and casualty insurance policies.
 Filing a claim with your own insurance company after a commercial property loss is known as a first-party claim.
-Even though your business has paid the insurance premium, a first-party claim may result in an unexpected denial of insurance benefits.
+Even though your business has paid the insurance premium, the insurance company may deny or underpay your first-party claim.
+This results in a denial or underpayment of insurance benefits you are entitled to under your business insurance policy.
 Insurance companies often try to minimize their payouts on claims and may initially deny your first-party claim or make a low initial offer to settle your commercial property claim.